1823 - Senior Administrative Analyst (Real Estate Analyst)

 The stated desirable qualifications may be used to identify job finalists at the end of the selection process when candidates are referred for hiring.

-• Two years of professional level experience in negotiating complex real estate agreements.
+• Experience in negotiating complex real estate agreements.

 • Experience in managing a database or large sets of data.